-*an-hour long, monthly webinar on topics relating to birth, breath, and death.
+*Special complimentary access to webinars on topics relating to birth, breath, and death.
 These webinars include interviews with professionals involved in the work of self care, mindful living, and birthing/dying.

-* ten percent off of INELDA (the International End of Life Doula Association) trainings
+* Ten percent off of INELDA (the International End of Life Doula Association) trainings

 Amy Wright Glenn earned her MA in Religion and Education from Teachers College, Columbia University.
 She taught for eleven years in The Religion and Philosophy Department at The Lawrenceville School in New Jersey earning the Dunbar Abston Jr. Chair for Teaching Excellence.
 Amy is a Kripalu Yoga teacher,(CD)DONA birth doula, hospital chaplain, Birthing Mama® Prenatal Yoga and Wellness Teacher Trainer and a regular contributor to PhillyVoice wherein she composes articles relating to mindfulness, spirituality, parenting, ethics, birthing, and dying.

 Amy is the founder of the Institute for the Study of Birth, Breath, and Death and the author of Birth, Breath, and Death: Meditations on Motherhood, Chaplaincy, and Life as a Doula and Holding Space: On Loving, Dying, and Letting Go.